 Please remember to check local weather reports.
 University personnel will be monitoring the campus, road conditions and weather forecasts during the day and night.
 Campus closure decisions are made as early as possible with notice provided by 6:00am based on current and forecast conditions on campus and in the surrounding community.
-Notice will be provided by OIT Alert, on the OIT webpage, and sent to local media.
-OIT Alert is the official means of communication for weather delays.
+Notice will be provided by OIT-Alert, on the Oregon Tech webpage, and sent to local media.
+OIT-Alert is the official means of communication for weather delays.

 Winter Parking Restrictions

 Due to the importance of snow removal and the accessibility of the parking lots for students, faculty, staff, and visitors, Oregon Tech has implemented a winter month parking policy.
 The main parking lot near the Dow Center, the College Union and Residence Hall is partitioned into two lots, Lot A and Lot B. The upper parking area - Lot A - allows parking 24/7 every day of the week with a current Oregon Tech parking permit.
 Parking in the lower lot - Lot B - is closed to parking between 2:00 a.m. and 6:00 a.m. in order to effectively and efficiently remove snow.
 In addition many lots which previously allowed overnight parking will not in the future.
 Any vehicle found parked in Lot B, D, E, F, H, I, J, K, M, N, O and Q between 2:00 a.m. to 6:00 a.m. during the winter months will be subject to parking citation and towing along with all applicable towing fees.

 A parking lot map can be found here https://www.oit.edu/about/campus-map.